LinkedIn Commenting

 As someone with almost 9,000 connections and a frequent LinkedIn poster, I often get asked about LinkedIn commenting.
 People want to know how to use comments to grow their network and thought leadership.

 They want to know if LinkedIn commenting is *really* worth it.
-This article explores this question, offering practical steps for effective commenting, addressing common fears, explaining what to avoid, and sharing a proven commenting framework.
+This article explains a practical LinkedIn commenting strategy, including comment etiquette, meaningful engagement tips, and a proven framework for consistent participation.

 Why Comment on LinkedIn?